 - Bacon - This crowd favorite is a good source of protein as well as B Vitamins.
 Additionally, it contains a fair amount of minerals, such as iron, magnesium, zinc, and potassium.

-- Button Mushrooms – These are rich in B vitamins and selenium, which helps strengthen your immune system and prevent cellular and tissue damage.
+- Button Mushrooms - These are rich in B vitamins and selenium, which help strengthen your immune system and prevent cellular and tissue damage.

-- Butter – Excuse its high fat and calorie content as this one’s an excellent source of vitamin A, that improves skin health, immunity, and vision.
+- Butter - Excuse its high fat and calorie content as this one’s an excellent source of vitamin A, which improves skin health, immunity, and vision.

 - All-purpose cream - Since this is a milk by-product, it has calcium, vitamin A, riboflavin, and phosphorus.

-- Cheese – This contains a high amount of calcium, fat, protein, vitamin A and B-12.
-When made from milk of grass-fed animals, it becomes a good source of omega-3 and vitamin K-2.
+- Cheese - This contains a high amount of calcium, fat, protein, vitamins A, and B-12.
+When made from the milk of grass-fed animals, it becomes a good source of omega-3 and vitamin K-2.

 - Bell pepper - This is packed with vitamin A, vitamin C, potassium, fiber, folate, and iron.